lifepillar/vim-mucomplete/Readme.md

 at all.
 Read the documentation for options and for hints about making MUcomplete work with plugins having conflicting mappings.*

-**Important:** by itself, MUcomplete does not provide any “intellisense”/semantic completion.
-If you want that, you also need to install suitable omni completion plugins for the languages you are using (see the examples below).
+## Semantic Completion and Language Server Protocol (LSP) Support

+MUcomplete offers no explicit support for “intellisense”/semantic completion or for LSP.
+For that, you need to install suitable plugins.
+However, as long as those other plugins expose their functionality through `omnifunc` or `complete`'s `F` option (in Vim 9.1.1409 or later), MUcomplete should work just fine with them.

 # MUcomplete in action